heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/PRESENTATION.md

 ## Objectives

-- Get a refresh on security.
+- Get a refresher on security.
-- Acquire a virtual machine (= a server) on the cloud.
+- Obtain a virtual machine (= a server) on the cloud.
 - Install and configure the virtual machine/server.
 - Learn how to use the SSH protocol to connect to a remote server.
 - Learn how to use the SCP protocol to transfer files to a remote server.